Greaver77/valkyrie/Valkyrie-Source-Code.md

     python workspace_checkout workspace.yaml

-NOTE: One big downside to this approach is that the vcs-tool does not handle multiple repo authentication very well.
+**NOTE**: _One big downside to this approach is that the vcstool does not handle multiple repo authentication very well.
+Subsequent calls like `vcs pull` causes a bit of a mess on the console._